mapequation/hpc/README.md

 divisive distance threshold: The max distance between two partitions in any cluster when the divisive clustering stops.
 Default is distance threshold.
 number of clusters in each division (>= 2): The number of clusters the cluster with highest divergence will be divided into.
 Default is 2.
 number of attempts: The number of attempts to optimize the cluster assignments.
 Default is 1.
 --skiplines N: Skip N lines in input_partitions.txt before reading data.
+--validate N: The number of partitions N at the end that will be used for validation.
+The first partitions will be used to find clusters.
+Default is 0 validtion partitions.
 input_partitions.txt: Each column corresponds to a partition and each row corresponds to a node id.
 output_clustering.txt: clusterID partitionID.
 -h: This help.